Frequently Asked Questions

 Goats also cost less and are less costly to maintain in the non-camping months.
 Two goats will live on a 1/4 acre.
 Two is the minimum recommended number of goats as they need companionship, although they will attach themselves to other species, including you, if they have no other goats around.

-A healthy, packgoat quality, imprinted kid starts at $150.
+A healthy, packgoat quality, imprinted kid starts at $150 to $500.
 You can maintain two for about $50 per month.
 They require shelter, but it doesn't have to be fancy, just dry and windproof.
 They do well in cattle panel fencing, or field fence with hot wire top and bottom.

-If you've heard old wives' tales about goats, including the one that all goats smell bad, well, that's only the bucks and they're not usually used for packing.
+If you've heard old wives' tales about goats, including the one that all goats smell bad, well, that's only the bucks and they're not used for packing.
+It is also highly discouraged to take a fertile female into the wilderness.
 And as far as goats having nasty dispositions, not the one's that are properly hand raised.
 Goats are similar to a good dog in temperament, if raised correctly.

 Goats are ecologically sound, easy to train, and love the contact with humans associated with packing.
 They are really useful and fun animals to work with.